Kotlin/KEEP/proposals/context-receivers.md

 [CompositionLocal](https://developer.android.com/reference/kotlin/androidx/compose/runtime/CompositionLocal) in JetPack Compose, [Context](https://projectreactor.io/docs/core/release/api/reactor/util/context/Context.html) in Project Reactor, etc.
 This is challenging for any code that uses several such frameworks together as it is not trivial to ensure preservation of the context properties when execution spans multiple frameworks.
-It can also get verbose in the the frameworks themselves, as this context has to be manually passed through the framework code itself.
+It can also get verbose in the frameworks themselves, as this context has to be manually passed through the framework code.

-If we focus on Kotlin-specific frameworks, then we see that each of them focuses on framework-specific mechanism to pass the context around:
+If we focus on Kotlin-specific frameworks, then we see that each of them has a framework-specific mechanism to pass the context around:

 * [CompositionLocal](https://developer.android.com/reference/kotlin/androidx/compose/runtime/CompositionLocal) variables